BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time of year to visit San Francisco to avoid crowds and have pleasant weather?
+When is the absolute best time to visit San Francisco to avoid the fog and crowds?

 Ready to Plan Your Trip?